-We propose a principled and efficient method to construct Bayesian posteriors for such estimates using the idea of \emph{Martingale Posteriors (MPs)} proposed in \citet{fong2023martingale}.
-In particular: \begin{enumerate}[leftmargin=1.5em] \item We introduce a new extension of the MP framework for inference of predictive quantities conditional on a specific feature value $x$. \item We propose an efficient, nonparametric resampling scheme yielding an approximate posterior for the point estimates derived from a PFN, and prove its convergence. \item We extend existing learning rate schedules and discuss the role of contraction rates in light of inconsistent PFN estimators. \item We illustrate the new method in several simulated and real-world data applications. \item We perform a variety of ablation studies providing insights into the driving factors of our proposal's efficacy and failure modes of alternative methods. \end{enumerate}
+\paragraph{Our contributions} \begin{enumerate}[leftmargin=1.5em] \item We introduce a formulation of the MP framework for inference of predictive quantities conditional on a specific feature value $x$. \item We propose an efficient, nonparametric resampling scheme yielding an approximate posterior for the point estimates derived from a PFN, and prove its convergence. \item We adapt existing learning rate schedules and discuss the role of contraction rates in light of nonparametric PFN estimators. \item We illustrate the new method in several simulated and real-world data applications. \item We perform a variety of ablation studies providing insights into the driving factors of our proposal's efficacy and failure modes of alternative methods. \end{enumerate}

-Our work provides an essential tool for principled inference with the exponentially popular PFN methods and overcomes limitations of previous methods that struggle with complex datasets or PFN's missing martingale property (cf.~\cref{fig:1}).
-A brief discussion of potential extensions to large language models is provided in \cref{sec:discussion}.
+Our work provides an essential tool for principled inference with the increasingly popular PFN methods.
+Our approximate martingale posterior (AMP) algorithm provides an uncertainty quantification layer that aligns perfectly with the strengths of PFNs: a tuning-free method yielding well-calibrated credible intervals in a matter of seconds.

-\section{BACKGROUND}
+\paragraph{Related work} There are two works that are closely related to ours, but target different quantities. \citet{ng2025tabmgpmartingaleposteriortabpfn} propose martingale posteriors for unconditional, rather than predictive summaries of the data. \citet{fortini2026principled} propose a Gaussian approximation of the joint posterior of a finite number of event probabilities, but do not provide uncertainty estimates for, e.g., conditional means or quantiles considered in this article.
+Additionally, the corresponding algorithms require many repeated calls to the PFN, making them orders of magnitude slower than ours.

+\section{Background}

 We consider a tabular prediction task with labels $y \in \R$ and features $x \in \R^d$ drawn from a joint distribution $P$.
 A typical problem in such tasks is to estimate predictive quantities such as conditional means $\E[y | x]$, conditional probabilities $P(y | x)$, or conditional quantiles $P^{-1}(\alpha | x)$.
 Because the true distribution $P$ is unknown and only a finite amount of data $\Dcal_n = (y_i, x_i)_{i = 1}^n$ is available, estimates of such quantities bear some uncertainty.
 Our goal is to quantify this uncertainty.